qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 ### How to configure an external OpenID Connect provider

-Integrating CloudMC with an OpenID Connect provider is a three-stop process:
+Integrating CloudMC with an OpenID Connect provider is a three-stop process, described in the following sections:
-   - Configure the provider
+   - Configure the identity provider
    - Configure CloudMC
    - Submit a **callback URL** to the provider